 Transferring to UCLA?
 Please visit the Undergraduate Admissions website for eligibility requirements.

 Applications are only accepted for the Fall term.
-The Fall 2013 graduate application is available in September.
-An overview of the 2013 application deadlines is as follows:
+The Fall 2018 graduate application is available in September.
+An overview of the Fall 2018 application deadlines is as follows:

 Graduate Applicant Deadlines